KATHERAM/ShoppingCart-1/README.md

             Ex: dotnet publish --output C:\inetpub\wwwroot\ShoppingCart

       9. iis refresh:
-            iisreset /noforce was not working properly in the system so first stop the iis and start again to refresh iis.
+            if "iisreset /noforce" not works properly in the system then try to stop it and start it using below commands ref:9.1 & 9.2.

             9.1. iisreset /stop
                   Ex:   C:\>iisreset /stop